enthus1ast/nimja/readme.md

 compileTemplateStr can also generate an iterator body, for details look at the iteratior section.

+compileTemplateString (also compileTemplateFile) generates the body of a proc/iterator so it generates assign calls to a variable.
+The default is `result`.
+If you want it to use another variable set it in `varname`

 if / elif / else
 -----------------